 & Special Guest Marcus Wilton (aged 14)

-‘The Recovery Curriculum’: Professor Barry Carpenter & guest panellists
+‘The Recovery Curriculum: from Reconnection to Resilience’: Professor Barry Carpenter & guest panellists

 ‘Identifying Children of Concern to Develop Multidisciplinary Strategies for Early Intervention’: Professor Amanda Kirby & guest panellists